Why Did That Shipment Cost So Much?

 One of the most misunderstood components of parcel pricing is the Delivery Area Surcharge (DAS).

-FedEx, UPS, and OnTrac maintain lists of ZIP codes that they consider more expensive to service.
-If your destination falls within one of those ZIP codes, an additional fee is applied on top of the base transportation charge.
+Carriers such as FedEx, UPS, and OnTrac maintain lists of ZIP codes they consider more expensive to service.
+When a destination falls within one of those ZIP codes, an additional fee is added to the base transportation charge.

-Many people assume DAS only applies to remote locations or places that require a ferry or extra handling – think islands like Nantucket, MA or sparsely populated rural communities.
-While that’s certainly true, it’s only part of the story.
+DAS is often associated only with remote locations or places requiring a ferry or extra handling, such as Nantucket, Massachusetts, or sparsely populated rural communities.
+Although those areas may qualify, they represent only part of the picture.

-In practice, carriers also designate many high-density urban areas as DAS locations.
-Congested downtown cores, difficult parking, traffic delays, and higher delivery costs can all make certain city ZIP codes more expensive to serve than nearby suburbs.
+Many high-density urban areas are also designated as DAS locations.
+Congested downtown streets, limited parking, traffic delays, and higher delivery costs can make certain city ZIP codes more expensive to serve than nearby suburbs.

-The important takeaway is that DAS is determined by the destination ZIP code, not by mileage or package weight.
-Two customers living just a few miles apart may pay different shipping costs simply because one address falls within a DAS-designated ZIP code.
+What matters is the destination ZIP code- not the mileage traveled or the package weight.
+As a result, two customers living just a few miles apart may pay different shipping costs because only one address falls within a DAS-designated ZIP code.

 For brands shipping thousands of ecommerce orders each month, these seemingly small fees can add up to a significant annual expense.